Ka Mooolelo Hawaii

 ISBN 0-7315-5210-5.

-This listing of shipping arrivals and departures seeks to establish a base from which researchers can go on to fill in the stories of individuals ships, captains, businesses, and trades.
+This listing of shipping arrivals and departures seeks to establish a base from which researchers can go on to fill in the stories of individual ships, captains, businesses, and trades.
 Of the 3,203 visits listed, almost half are by whaling ships, followed by interisland traders, trans-Pacific traders, and others.
 American ships dominate the visits, but ships from other countries, including England, France, and Russia, are also listed as they entered and left this important Pacific port.

 Pacific Images: Views from Captain Cook’s Third Voyage.